himadriganguly/sample_external_url/README.md

 docker login
 ```

-5. Push the image to **DockerHub** or your preferred docker registry
+5. Push the image to **DockerHub** or to your preferred docker registry

 ```
 docker tag sample_external_url:latest [USERNAME]/sample_external_url:latest